NCAR/geocat-comp/docs/installation.rst

     conda activate geocat

-If you somewhat need to make use of other software packages, such as Matplotlib, Cartopy, Jupyter, etc. with GeoCAT-comp, you may wish to install into your :code:`geocat` environment.
-The following :code:`conda create` command can be used to create a new :code:`conda` environment that includes some of these additional commonly used Python packages pre-installed::
+If you somewhat need to make use of other software packages, such as Matplotlib, Cartopy, Jupyter, etc. with GeoCAT-comp, you may wish to install into your ``geocat`` environment.
+The following ``conda create`` command can be used to create a new ``conda`` environment that includes some of these additional commonly used Python packages pre-installed::

     conda create -n geocat -c conda-forge geocat-comp matplotlib cartopy jupyter